picrin-scheme/picrin/README.md

 | 6.12 Environments and evaluation | N/A | |
 | 6.13 Ports | incomplete | |
 | 6.14 System interface | yes | |

+1. Picrin provides hygienic macros in addition to so-called legacy macro (`define-macro`), such as syntactic closure, explicit renaming macro, and implicit renaming macro.
+As of now let-syntax and letrec-syntax are not provided.

 ## Homepage